 As an aside, let us clarify here the differences between a supply chain and a value chain, as some people tend to confuse the two.
 Supply chains cover the various stages of getting products to customers, whereas value chains refer to the various activities businesses undertake in order to add value and gain a competitive advantage.

 The supply chain is the interconnection of all the functions, parties, resources, and activities involved in getting the product from the supplier to the customer.
 Supply chain operations are concerned with achieving this as quickly and cost-effectively as possible, ensuring customer satisfaction at the same time.

 The value chain involves going the extra mile to achieve a competitive advantage.
 The idea is to add value at every step, from sourcing a quality product to delivering it to the customer in a timely fashion.
 For example, using branded packaging or a white-glove delivery service.

 Don't get caught over/understocking with Inventory Planner Premium from Brightpearl

 What is the difference between operations management and supply chain management?

 Before we go any further, however, it’s worth clarifying the differences between supply chain management and operations management.
-The two are often confused, but although there are some overlapping areas – in particular, the primary objective of both is to bolster efficiency and, ultimately, profitability as well – they refer to distinct sets of processes.
+The two are often confused, because there are some overlapping areas – in particular, the primary objective of both is to bolster efficiency and, ultimately, profitability as well.
+However, operations and supply chain management refer to distinct sets of processes.

 What is supply chain management?

 Supply chain management is – as the name suggests – concerned with managing the supply chain and its various facets: procuring raw materials, manufacturing, storing, and selling finished products, and then ensuring that they reach consumers.
-Supply management must track production planning, liaise with suppliers and service providers, and oversee the smooth functioning of logistics.
+The supply chain business process includes tracking production planning, liaising with suppliers and service providers, and overseeing the smooth functioning of logistics.